mixu3666/mixu3666.github.io/_posts/2018-09-21-mixu-site-launched.md

 date: 2018-09-21
 ---

 Well.
-Finally got to launch personal website.
+Finally got to launch a personal website.

 Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.